Rosesandthorns/Jepoku/GAMEMODES.md

 - **Mechanic**: A high-stakes survival mode.
 Solve a puzzle correctly, and the board transforms into a new puzzle.
 If you make a single incorrect guess, the game ends.
 - **Goal**: Achieve the longest streak of correctly solved puzzles.
 Score is not added to the main leaderboard.

+### Criteria Mode
+- **Grid Size**: 1 Pokémon to guess
+- **Criteria**: A series of clues are revealed every 15 seconds.
+- **Mechanic**: A 2-minute timer starts.
+The player must guess the Pokémon's name based on an expanding list of clues like its type, generation, abilities, and more.
+- **Goal**: Guess the Pokémon before time runs out.

 ## Coming Soon

 ### Scarred Mode